jsongraph/json-graph-specification/README.md

 - A directed property provides the graph mode (e.g. directed or undirected).
 Its value is _JSON true_ for directed and _JSON false_ for undirected.
 This property default to _JSON true_ indicating a directed graph.
 - A nodes property provides the nodes in the graph.
-Its value is an array of [node object](#node object).
+Its value is an Map/Dictionary of node objects - the Map key being the node identifier.
 - An edges property provides the edges in the graph.
 Its value is an array of edge objects.
 - A metadata property allows for custom data on an object.
 Its values is defined as a JSON object.